JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Object Oriented/NotesOOP.md

 # Object Oriented Programming
 Object Oriented Programming is a programming aproach that more closely models the real world.
-The fundemental concept of OOP is using objects to solve problems and carry out computations.
+The fundemental concept of OOP is using objects to solve problems and carry out computations, by manipulating the objects and modelling data (relationships between objects).

 ## Attributes
 Attributes model characteristics of an object like we would use variables or data structures in structured programming.
 They are peices of data that describe each instance of a class.
 They are varaibles inside a class.